pelusinnidev/Pols-Asteroids/README.md

 We love contributions!
 Whether it's a bug fix, a new feature, or just some awesome ideas, feel free to open an issue or submit a pull request.
 Let's make **Pol's Asteroids** even more awesome together! 🤝

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as you see fit!

-## 📫 Contact

-Got questions, feedback, or just want to say hi?
-Drop us a line at [your.email@example.com](mailto:your.email@example.com).
-We'd love to hear from you!

 ---

 ![Developer](https://github.com/pelusinnidev/Pols-Asteroids/blob/main/src/assets/images/developer_logo.jpg?raw=true)